bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To clean up the thruster and lumen wires, you will need the bag of 30 zip ties and your scissors/wire cutters.

+The primary goal of Thruster and Lumen cable management is to prevent the wires from getting cut by the propellers.
+Make sure to check that no wire can reach a propeller after you have finished routing the cables.

 <img src="/brov2/cad/brov2-cable-routing-port.png" class="img-responsive" style="max-width:900px" />

 <img src="/brov2/cad/brov2-cable-routing-starboard.png" class="img-responsive" style="max-width:900px" />